 and has published his work in scientific journals, magazines

 and news articles.
-At present, he is a Conservation Postdoctoral
+Presently, he is the principal researcher

 Landen joined Mike on the project in early 2003,

 together they built EWB into a successful operating organization.

 Her enthusiasm for wildlife inspired her to a dedicated